-It is anticipated that this document will help organizations understand the requirements of the PCHF rules as well as illustrate how FSSC 22000 certification can achieve and demonstrate compliance.
-Further it is hoped that by supplementing the FSSC 22000 audit with the additional information required by the FSMA PCHF, that an accredited FSSC 22000 program can be used to fulfil the supplier verification requirements of the FSMA PCHF and FSVP (Foreign Supplier Verification Program) regulations.
+It is anticipated that this document will help organizations understand the requirements of the FSMA PCHF rules as well as illustrate how FSSC 22000 certification can help achieve and demonstrate compliance.
+Further, it is suggested that by supplementing the FSSC 22000 certification audit with a competent review of the additional requirements specified in this addendum, that an FSSC 22000 certification program can be used to fulfil the supplier verification requirements of the FSMA PCHF and FSVP (Foreign Supplier Verification Program) regulations.

-Supplier Verification is required as part of the FSMA defined Supply Chain Program and verification activities described in the PCHF and FSVP rules include the option of using an annual onsite third-party audit to ensure adequate control of the hazards and implementation of the PCHF.
-When used for verification purposes, the FSSC22000 audit together with the FSMA Addendum Report can be used to demonstrate compliance towards the PCHF rule and to include a review of the supplier's written HACCP plan or Food Safety Plan and their implementation for the hazard(s) being controlled.
+Supplier Verification is required as part of the FSMA-defined Supply Chain Program, and verification activities described in the FDA PCHF and FSVP rules include the option of using an annual onsite third-party audit to provide evidence of adequate hazard control and implementation of the PCHF.
+When used for verification purposes, the FSSC 22000 audit, together with the completed FSSC 22000 V5.1 FSMA PCHF Addendum Report (referred to as the FSMA Addendum Report), can be used to demonstrate compliance towards the PCHF rule.

-In order to support the use of FSSC 22000 as an applicable audit, an Audit Report is provided in Annex 1 (FSSC 22000 V5.1 FSMA PCHF Addendum Report).
-This addendum report shall be completed at the time of the FSSC 22000 annual audit to attest to observance of the PCHF requirements, provide a review of the hazard control plan, an assessment of the preventive controls applied by the auditee and deliver a means of sharing this information required for the supplier verification process.
+To support the use of FSSC 22000 as an applicable audit, the FSMA Addendum Report (refer to Annex 1) shall be completed at the time of the FSSC 22000 annual audit to attest to the observance of the PCHF requirements.
+Completion of the FSMA Addendum will require a review of the hazard control plan, an assessment of the preventive controls applied by the auditee, and delivery of a means of sharing the information required for the supplier verification process.

-The FSSC 22000 V5.1 FSMA PCHF Addendum Report in Annex 1 shall be completed in conjunction to the on-site FSSC 22000 audit and shared with the final report as required.
+The FSMA Addendum Report shall be completed in conjunction with the FSSC 22000 audit and shared with the final report as required.